Skip to content

 • With the Record ID of the parent company

-Because Koalify guarantees that the primary duplicate ID always points to the HQ record, HubSpot can create the correct association automatically.
+Because Koalify guarantees the Primary Duplicate ID always points to the HQ record, HubSpot can resolve the correct parent and create the association automatically, with multi-condition logic rather than a single property match.

 Why HubSpot Automatic Association Is Limited V2